 Again, if you are married or in a civil partnership then you can give each other any sum you like free of inheritance tax, provided that your partner lives in the UK.

-If you are planning on leaving someone a large sum of assets when you die, it can be beneficial for the receiver if you do this while you are still alive.
+If you are planning on leaving someone a large sum of assets when you pass away, it can be beneficial for the receiver if you do this while you are still alive.

 You can hand over as much as you want, to anyone you want, in the form of ‘Potentially Exempt Transfers’.
 As the name suggests, these transfers are only potentially exempt from inheritance tax.
 The gift is only made exempt from inheritance tax if the giver lives for another 7 years; if the giver dies before the 7 years, they will be added to your estate and if the estate is worth over the £325,000 cap, then the gift will attract some inheritance tax- however, this is reduced depending on how long the giver lives after making the gift.